South Korea. 2015.

 Director/Screenplay – Kim Kwang-tae, Producers – Kim Dong-woo, Lee Han & Noh Bong-jo, Photography – Hong Jae-sik, Music – Lee Ji-soo, Production Design – Kang So-young.
-Production Company – Ubu Film/Smiley Face
+Production Company – Ubu Film/Smiley Face.

 Ryoo Seung-Ryong (The Piper), Sung-min Lee (Village Head), Woo-hee Chun (Mi-sook), Goo Seung-Hyeon (Young-nam), Lee Joon (Nam-soo)

 It is in the aftermath of the Korean War.
-A poor father with a limp wanders through the countryside with his son Young-nam.
+A poor father wanders through the countryside with his son Young-nam.
 They come to a village and the father explains to the elder that he is travelling to Seoul to obtain medical help for his son’s tuberculosis and begs to stay one night.
 The village is plagued by a vicious horde of rats.
 The father offers a solution – using a mix of powders gathered from the woods and the music of his pipe, which can charm animals, he proposes to draw all of the rats away.
 The chief promises him the price of a cow if he can do so.
 During the preparations, the piper becomes attracted to the lovely Mi-sook, who has just been proclaimed the village’s new shaman by the chief, and tries to persuade her to come away with him.
 The piper is successful in creating a cloud of fumes and a trail of powders that draws the rats away to be sealed in a cave.
-However, when he goes to claim his payment, the villagers turn against him, the chief twisting things to suggest that he is a North Korean spy.
+However, when he goes to claim his payment, the villagers turn against him with the chief twisting things to suggest that he is a North Korean spy.
 He is denounced, his fingers severed and driven out.
-However, in doing so, the buried secrets of the villagers’ own past – how they drove away a colony of lepers to take over the village – rise up to exact a horrible retribution.
+However, in doing so, the buried secrets of the villagers’ own past – how they drove away a colony of lepers who lived there and took over the village – rise up to exact a horrible retribution.

 The Piper – to give the film the English name; the Korean translates as meaning The Guest – is a South Korean retelling of the legend of the Pied Piper.
 The film is a directorial debut for Kim Kwang-tae.
 The Piper was a complete unknown when I sat down to watch it at the Vancouver International Film Festival.
 It was a world premiere for the film so there was no advance word on it.
 Moreover, it was playing in the Dragons and Tigers (Asian cinema) section, whose programmer has a reputation for delivering some of the most pretentious, unwatchable and amateurish films.
-In sitting down to watch it, The Piper was a low-expectation venture that ended up turning around and completely flooring me.
+In sitting down to watch it, The Piper was a low-expectation venture that ended up contrarily ended up completely flooring me.
 For a film that is a directorial debut, it comes with a remarkable assurance in the use of the widescreen canvas.

-After this point, The Piper suddenly starts to take a turn for the brutal and harrowing – none the more so than when the hero of the show has his fingers severed.
+After this point, The Piper starts to take a turn for the brutal and harrowing – none the more so than when the hero of the show has his fingers severed.
 The Pied Piper story is turned into something akin to Clint Eastwood’s High Plains Drifter (1973) in which the piper acts as a force of supernatural retribution for the villager’s collective guilt over their driving out of a colony of lepers (at least I think that is what happened – it is not always clear reading through subtitles what exactly transpired).
 There is the extraordinary vision where the bloodied shaman woman appears to deliver a prophecy of their doom.